jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/README.md

 Beyond payload types, persistence can be further divided into **userland** or **elevated** installations.
 Userland means payload runs as standard user after the installation, the latter means running as admin or SYSTEM rights, installation typically performed after Escalation of Privilege.

-## Toolkit
+## Empire Post-Exploitation Framework

 For this set of samples, I will be using [Empire post-exploitation framework](https://github.com/EmpireProject/Empire).
-The sample logs aim to highlight the installation step & payload execution after a startup & relate to the various Sysmon event types & fields.
+The sample logs aim to highlight the payload installation steps & execution after a startup & relate to the various Sysmon event types & fields.

 [https://speakerdeck.com/hshrzd/wicked-malware-persistence-methods](https://speakerdeck.com/hshrzd/wicked-malware-persistence-methods) This is a very good deck that covers many prevailing malware persistence methods.